smartcontractkit/cre-sdk-typescript/packages/cre-sdk/README.md

 - [License](#license)

 ## How to use this SDK

 This package exposes the APIs you use to write CRE Workflows in TypeScript, and then compile them to WASM.

 This package must be used along with the [CRE CLI tool](https://github.com/smartcontractkit/cre-cli) to deploy your WASM-compiled workflows.

 ## Prerequisites

 1. the [bun runtime](https://bun.com/).
 The wasm compilation currently is only supported by the bun runtime which has near-complete NodeJS compatibility.

 2. the [CRE CLI tool](https://github.com/smartcontractkit/cre-cli) installed.

 ## Getting Started

 We recommend you consult the [getting started docs](https://docs.chain.link/cre/getting-started/cli-installation) and install the CRE CLI.

 Then run `cre init`, name your project and choose TypeScript as the language to define your workflows in.

 ## Examples

 This TypeScript CRE SDK also includes some reference examples - [cre-sdk-examples](https://github.com/smartcontractkit/cre-sdk-typescript/tree/main/packages/cre-sdk-examples).
 These can be copied and pasted into your project as needed.

 ⚠️ Note however that these are refence TypeScript workflows and may require some additional steps (having the CRE CLI installed, running `bunx cre-setup` from inside a workflow example directory, etc) to get them to work within this repo.

- __We recommend you setup your project using the CRE CLI and then copy and paste these examples into your project__
+**We recommend you setup your project using the CRE CLI and then copy and paste these examples into your project**

 ## Simulate locally with CRE CLI

 You can run and debug your TypeScript workflows locally using [the CRE CLI's](https://github.com/smartcontractkit/cre-cli) simulation functionality.

 Make sure you `cd` into the directory that contain's your workflow's TypeScript file and the associated `config.json`.
 Then:

 ```bash
 cre workflow simulate --target local-simulation --config config.json index.ts
 ```

+When simulating workflows that write to the blockchain, remember to pass extra flag `--broadcast` to broadcast the transactions to the blockchain.

 See the CLI docs for additional flags (e.g. config file, secrets, HTTP payloads, EVM log params).